One of the most fundamental aspects of parenthood is raising grateful children.

 So, you get the idea.
-Teach you children to be grateful by leading by example, but exactly do you do that?
+Teach your children to be grateful by leading by example, but exactly do you do that?

-Gratefulness activities for parent to lead by example:
+Gratefulness activities for parents to lead by example:

 - Pray (or give thanks) for the food you eat when you sit together for every meal